saber-hq/pool-manager/programs/pools/README.md

 # `pools`

-Manages pools and allows users to create their own pools.
+Manages Saber pools and allows users to create their own pools.